Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Know the Cause of Your Hair Loss

 Understanding why you have thinning hair can help you make informed decisions moving forward.
-Here's the truth: If you have male-pattern baldness or pattern hair loss, it's undefeated.
-Hair falls will continue because there's no cure for this type of hair loss.
-The good news is that you can slow down the progression of androgenetic alopecia with hair loss treatments.
-If you're expecting new hair to grow like I did, you'll end up disappointed.
+Here's the truth: If you have male-pattern baldness or pattern hair loss, there's no cure.

 On the flip side, some experience temporary hair loss due to telogen effluvium.
-In most cases, hair restoration will resume once you deal with the cause, whether it's stress, pregnancy, birth control pills, or certain medications.
+If that's you, your hair usually grows back once you deal with the cause, whether it's stress, pregnancy, birth control pills, or certain medications.

 Going Bald?
 Here are Your Options